bxparks/AceWire/README.md

   ...
 }
 ```

+The `DELAY_MICROS` parameter is the number of microseconds to wait between
+transitions of the SCL and SDA signals.
+The smallest value of this parameter
+depends on the capacitance and resistance of the SCL and SDA lines, and the
+capabilities of the target device, with smaller values requiring lower
+capacitance and lower resistance.
+The largest value of this parameter depends
+mostly on the capabilities of the target device.

+The actual delay between the transitions of the SCL and SDA signal may be
+significantly different from the `DELAY_MICROS` parameter for several reasons:

+* The accuracy of the `delayMicroseconds()` function on AVR processors is
+  signficantly degraded for values less than about 10 seconds.
+* The duration of the `digitalWrite()` function may be greater than the
+  value of `DELAY_MICROS`.

+Trial and error may be required to determine an appropriate value of
+`DELAY_MICROS`.

 **Important**: The `SimpleWireInterface` class does not need the `<Wire.h>`
 library.
 You should *not* add an `#include <Wire.h>` statement in your program